packerliu/network-query-engine-examples/README.md

     }
 ```

-The picture below shows a simple query to show device platform details:
+The picture below shows a simple query to get device platform details:
 ![NQE Postman](/images/nqe-postman.png?width=800px)

 Select JSON format from the drop down menu (step 3 in the picture above) for a